Topological games in Ramsey spaces: On an abstract version of Kastanas theorem

-At last, we are ready to present the main result of our article, which corresponds to the generalization of theorem \ref{KastanasTheorem} for the abstract context.
-Thus, our abstract version of Kastanas theorem characterizes the Ramsey property through the existence of winning strategies in the abstract Kastanas game on the combinatorial structure of selective topological Ramsey spaces. \\
+We are finally ready to present the main result of our article, which corresponds to the generalization of theorem \ref{KastanasTheorem} for the abstract context.
+Thus, our abstract version of Kastanas theorem characterizes the Ramsey property through the existence of winning strategies in the abstract Kastanas game on the combinatorial structure of selective axiomatized topological Ramsey spaces.